The Birth of Venus: Derivative versions

 Botticelli, or more likely his workshop, repeated the figure of Venus in another painting of about 1490.
 This life-sized work depicts a similar figure and pose, partially clad in a light blouse, and contrasted against a plain dark background.
 It is in the Galleria Sabauda in Turin.
 There is another such workshop Venus in Berlin, and very likely others were destroyed in the "Bonfire of the Vanities".
 Examples seem to have been exported to France and Germany, probably influencing Lucas Cranach the Elder among others.

 More than a decade later, Botticelli adapted the figure of Venus for a nude personification of "Truth" in his Calumny of Apelles.
 Here one hand is raised, pointing to heaven for justification, and the figure's gaze also looks upwards; the whole effect is very different.

+A detail from Botticelli’s Venus has appeared on the back of Italian ten-cent coins since the Euro’s initial adoption in 2002.
+The coin, made of Nordic Gold, features a small effigy of Venus’ face and neck, encircled within twelve five-point stars, alongside an Italian Republic Monogram and its mint year.